sambow23/Dell-XPS-13-7390-macOS/README.md

 SSD
 -----
-The `WDC PC SN520` NVME SSD worked out of the box without having to reformat with 4K sectors Power management seems to be working with `NVMeFix.kext` but still drains the battery quite a bit, replacing it with a M.2 SATA SSD is recommended
+The `WDC PC SN520` NVME SSD worked out of the box without having to reformat with 4K sectors.
+Power management seems to be working with `NVMeFix.kext` but still drains the battery quite a bit, replacing it with a M.2 SATA SSD is recommended

 <img src="https://i.imgur.com/Su6ylau.png" width="700">